shashankreddy509/Expense-Tracker/README.md

 # Expense-Tracker
-Kotlin application for Expense tracker with compose
+Kotlin application for Expense tracker with Jetpack Compose